akariba/Materials-1/README.md

 4. Describe the desired relationship in natural language.
 5. Have the system generate a structured relationship configuration.
 6. Edit the configuration.
-7. Preview the configuration against actual CCRIG data.
+7. Preview the configuration against actual application data.
 8. See actual candidate relationships.
 9. Inspect why each candidate was detected.
 10. Save the definition as Draft.